-As an IELTS candidate, you are expected to describe different locations or places and the changes that take place in different maps.
-So, learning how to describe different places and the changes are essential
+As an IELTS candidate, you are expected to describe different locations or places and the changes that take place on different maps.
+So, learning how to describe different places and the changes is quite essential.

-When I was given two maps to describe some changes in my first IELTS exam, what I first did was marking the maps and highlighting the changes.
+When I was given two maps to describe some changes in my first IELTS exam, what I first did was mark the maps and highlight the changes.
 I used some circles and different symbols to mark the changes.

 Here is an example of how you can mark the pictures in the exam hall.